Welcome

 Do I need to bring a partner?

 No. You will be expected to change partners after every dance, so everyone will get to participate.
 Experienced dancers will naturally try to dance with less experienced dancers in order to aid their learning & development.
 Dancing with the same one person to the exclusion of others is actively discouraged in social and folk dancing.
+However, the more the merrier - so feel free to bring a friend!

 What is the difference between Scottish Country Dancing (SCD) and Ceilidh Dancing?